 We are currently working on a project that compares the movements and territory usage of deer in response to human activity in PERT (which is monitored by means of people counters).
 Another in progress study focuses on investigating how vegetation affects the visibility of deer and whether deer are limited to hideout places so that they are less visible to humans.
 We are also investigating how deer are affected by ambient noise levels in the study area, and continuing our previous work on the relationship between deer road crossings and deer-vehicle collisions.
 In addition, a mail-to-map function developed by Dr. Potapov, which shows data from the tracking collars in real time around the clock on Google maps, was a first and has attracted world-wide attention.

-To date, we have analyzed high resolution trajectories of the movements of 55 deer, which has resulted in the presentation of 30 posters and 7 talks at 20 regional and national scientific conferences.
+To date, we have analyzed high resolution trajectories of the movements of 65 deer, which has resulted in the presentation of 32 posters and 7 talks at 21 regional and national scientific conferences.
 In addition to these presentations, we have published 4 articles in peer-reviewed scientific journals.
 Students take an active part in this process of presenting our scientific results.
 More than 30 students have participated in fieldwork, and 21 students have helped to author the posters and talks we have presented at scientific conferences.
-Students have also presented posters and given talks at scientific conferences, and have been credited as authors on articles in peer-reviewed scientific journals.
-In addition, five students have based their senior capstone projects on the deer study.
+Students have also presented posters and given talks at scientific conferences and have been credited as authors on articles in peer-reviewed scientific journals.
+In addition, six students have based their Bryn Athyn College senior capstone projects on the deer study.